psisoyev/psisoyev.github.io/_posts/2020-05-03-testcontainers.markdown

 For that, we use `PulsarContainer.Def()` as it is the container we would like to use.
 If we want to use a specific version of Apache Pulsar we can specify it in the constructor, for example, `PulsarContainer.Def("2.2.0")`.
 If you are planning to have several test suites with a specific container version I would recommend you to extract version to configuration or a singleton object.
-When the time will come to change it you will have to change it only in one place.
+When the time will come to change it, you will have to change it only in one place.

 Next, define a test scenario with `test` method from MUnit as you would normally do.
 Then wrap your scenario into `withContainers` block and we are done.